eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 • Holiday mode = Time Away.
 Same job, current name.
 It lives in your account’s selling preferences and works for private and business sellers, with or without an eBay Shop.

-• Two modes: pause item sales (no new fixed price orders) or keep selling with your dispatch time extended across the break.
+• Two modes: pause ordinary fixed-price purchases or keep selling with eligible delivery estimates extended across the break.

 • Auctions do not pause.
-They keep running in both modes and can still end and sell while you are away, so deal with them before you go.
+They keep running in both modes and can still end and sell while you are away. eBay updates their estimated delivery dates and shows buyers a Time Away notice, but the resulting orders still need fulfilling to those revised promises.

 • Existing orders are still your job. eBay’s own advice: fulfil every order and answer every open request before your start date.